pinkfloppydisk/edvinas-dev/content/blog/gneiss/index.md

 One think that worked really well with automated builds were Discord messages.
 After each successful or failed build a message would be posted to specific Discord channels.
 This brought attention to failing builds from other disciplines and not only QA and programmers.
 In addition to that, waiting for our bots named _Pinky_ and _Brain_ to post a message on successful development and release builds was quite charming.

 #### Git
 For managing source code we used GitLab with a bunch of different Git clients.
 We chose GitLab as it allowed for more space per project - 10GB.
 For the Git clients, we used GitHub Desktop, Sourcetree and Git Bash.
-Initially I recommended GitHub Desktop for the Designer, Audio and CG teams, but as we progressed with the production, we encountered a lot of problems with it.
+Initially I recommended GitHub Desktop for the designer, audio and CG teams, but as we progressed with the production, we encountered a lot of problems with it.
 I wouldn't recommend using GitHub Desktop on large projects.

 We used a _simplified_ Git flow model where we had `master`, `develop` and various feature branches.
 After reviewing and merging features branches to `develop`, we'd merge `develop` into `master`, then tag `master` with a release version, which would then trigger an automated release to Itch.io.